 You can also choose to change your email address and notifications will be sent the new address instead.

-Online Studies: There is a limit of 1.5 online studies for each student that is a registered University of Texas student in Psychology 301.
+Online Studies: There is a limit of 1.5 credit hours for online studies for each student that is a registered University of Texas student in Psychology 301.
 This does not include the prescreening survey.
-If you are a UT Extension Student, your required 5 hours can all be completed online.
+If you are a UT Extension Student, your required 5 credit hours can all be completed online.

 In Person Studies: The remaining hours (or all hours if you prefer) need to be done in person through Sona.

-Prescreening consists of an online questionnaire that the experimenters use to find subjects who are eligible for their studies on special populations.
+Prescreening consists of online questionnaires that the experimenters use to find subjects who are eligible for their studies on special populations.
 You are not required to participate in prescreening, however, it is a good idea for two reasons.
-First, it gets your first 1/2 hour of credit out of the way.
+First, it gets your first .5 credit hours out of the way.
 Second, by doing prescreening, you potentially increase the number of experiments you are eligible for.

 See "Important Dates to Remember".
-The prescreening questionnaire is available online from July 14, 2015 through July 22, 2015.
+The prescreening questionnaire is available online from August 26 through September 11, 2015.
 To register for the prescreening survey, log on to the SONA system here.
-The survey is not available after July 22, 2015.
+The survey is not available after September 11, 2015.
 On your initial login to Sona, it will ask if you woud like to participate in the prescreening.
-If you decline, then later decide to take it, go to "My Profile" in Sona, and at the bottom of the page it will give you the link to access the prescreening.
+If you decline, then later decide to take it, go to "My Profile," and at the bottom of the page it will give you the link to access the prescreening.

-Yes, most experiments do not have prescreening as a prerequisite.
+Yes, most experiments do not have prescreening restrictions.
 Please remember that the prescreening is optional.
 However, you will not see some studies that might have restrictions placed on them if you do not complete the prescreening, and this could limit your available studies.